learnbyexample/vim_reference/vim_reference_guide.md

 >An abbreviation is only recognized when you type a non-keyword character.
 This can also be the `<Esc>` that ends insert mode or the `<CR>` that ends a command.
 The non-keyword character which ends the abbreviation is inserted after the expanded abbreviation.
 An exception to this is the character `<C-]>`, which is used to expand an abbreviation without inserting any extra characters.

 * `inoreabbrev p #!/usr/bin/env perl<CR>use strict;<CR>use warnings;<CR>` expand `p` to the text as shown in the code snippet below
-    * you can trigger the abbreviation completion using non-keyword character such as `Esc`, `Space` and `Enter` keys, punctuation characters and so on
+    * you can trigger the abbreviation completion using non-keyword characters such as `Esc`, `Space` and `Enter` keys, punctuation characters and so on
     * use `Ctrl`+`]` to expand the abbreviation without adding anything extra

     ```perl